- Many Windows 10 users reported that a grey screen occurs while using the Snipping tool.

 I Click on snipping tool, choose New, choose shape…screen goes grey, so I cannot snip what I want to copy…

-Follow the steps in this article to fix the Snipping tool grey screen Windows 10 problem.
+Follow the steps in this article to fix the Snipping tool grey screen Windows 10 problem in no time.

-How do I fix the Snipping Tool in Windows 10?
+How can I fix the grey screen of Snipping Tool in Windows 10?

 - Press Windows Key + R to open Run.